sodadata/docs/soda/quick-start-databricks-pipeline.md

 A check is a test that Soda executes when it scans a dataset in your data source.
 The `checks.yml` file stores the checks you write using the Soda Checks Language.
 You can create multiple checks files to organize your data quality checks and run all, or some of them, at scan time.

-In this example, the Data Scientist creates two checks files in the `soda_settings` directory in Databricks:
+In this example, the Data Engineer creates two checks files in the `soda_settings` directory in Databricks:
 * `ingestion_checks.yml` to execute quality checks after data ingestion into the Unity catalog in the Data Ingestion Checks notebook
 * `input_data_checks.yml` to execute quality checks after transformation, and before using it to train their ML model in the Input Data Checks notebook.